nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <hr>

-1. Ensure you have Java 11 installed in your Computer
+1. Ensure you have Java 11 installed in your Computer.

-2. Download the latest database db.jar from here (link tbd)
+2. Download the latest TourPlanner.jar from [here](https://github.com/AY2122S1-CS2113T-F11-3/tp/releases/tag/A-JarV2.1).

 3. Copy the file to the folder you want to use as the home folder for your database.